 They are not clinically trained although work from an algorithm which allows them to seek the most appropriate clinician for your medical problem.
 This may be the duty doctor, your usual GP, a specialist GP, nurse or HCA.
 Please provide a short description of your problem to help us direct your query to the most appropriate person.

-Our preferred option is for you to submit via our online clinical system software called Patient Access, a link can be found on our website.
-Failing this we have a website form, prescription forms within the surgery or accept written, posted or faxed requests.
-Please note we are unable to take requests over the telephone.
-Please allow 48 hours if you’re picking up your prescription from our reception desk or 72 hours if from a Pharmacy.
+Our preferred option is for you to submit via the online clinical system software called Patient Access or NHS APP, a link can be found on our website.
+We are unable to take requests over the phone.
+Please allow 5-7 working days for your prescription to be processed.

 If you select a pharmacy for your prescriptions to be sent directly to for your convenience then this will stay the default case for every prescription going forward until you notify us otherwise.